 Smart and skilled programs are government subsidised programs, therefore students are obligated to participate in the subsidised training.
 This means that a studentâs continued funding is based on consistent and active participation (one unit per month) in an enrolled course through the completion of online assessments, as well as accessing learning materials.
 Students who do not participate according to the proposed training plan will be withdrawn from the course and the funding.

 The student needs to download and complete theÂ Parent/Guardian Consent Form.
 Once the form is completed, please send it back to Australian College to finalise your enrolment.

 Consumer Protection Policy

-Australian College is dedicated to give students quality training and offer the best learning experience possible.
+Australian College is dedicated to providing students with quality training and the best learning experience possible.
 As part of our commitment to supporting our students, we have established a standard 10-day cooling-off period (weekends/public holidays included) that applies from the date when the enrolment form is submitted.
-During this period, the student may apply for a course cancellation and refund (only applicable for upfront payment enrolments) as outlined in the Refund Policy.
+During this period, the student may apply for a course Cancelation and refund (only applicable for upfront payment enrolments) as outlined in the Refund Policy.

 Subclass 500 (Student) visa;